 Trouble at your Mill

 The public is getting a rum deal from London’s historic gin mill.
-The House Mill is held in trust for public benefit, yet under current management, the site is failing to meet that purpose — leaving Londoners locked out of one of the city’s most extraordinary cultural and heritage assets.
+The House Mill is held in trust for public benefit, yet under current management, meaningful public access remains sharply constrained — leaving Londoners locked out of one of the city’s most extraordinary cultural and heritage assets.

-Despite its iconic status, privileged location, and remarkable potential, the House Mill remains rarely open, underused, and disconnected from the communities it exists to serve.
-The Trust is not delivering public benefit — and you’re losing out.
+Despite its iconic status, privileged location, and remarkable potential, the House Mill appears to remain rarely open, underused, and somewhat disconnected from the communities it exists to serve.
+In our view, the Trust is not delivering adequate public benefit — and you’re losing out.

 Heritage at risk — and a charity in trouble

 Historic England emphasises thriving places and active participation as essential to sustainable conservation.
-Yet the House Mill Trust is falling short on both counts.
+Yet, in our view, the House Mill Trust is falling short on both counts.

-Years of limited public access, minimal programming, fragile volunteer-only operations and a lack of professional management have left the site drifting, with no clear plan for revival.
+Years of limited public access, minimal programming, and volunteer-only operation have, in our view, left the site drifting with no clear plan for revival.

 What needs to change